serhan-yilmaz/PrinciplesGuide/README.md

     - For example, rejection expectations can lead to [behaviors that elicit rejection from others](https://doi.org/10.1037/0022-3514.75.2.545).
 	- They also shape your subjective experiences to a large degree.
 [Placebo effect](https://en.wikipedia.org/wiki/Placebo#Effects) comes to mind.
   - Optimism and having a positive outlook help in human relations.
 The vibe you give to others is shaped by your perspective and mood.
-    - Note that, faking a positive outlook doesn't help much.
-Believing it does.
+    - Note that, faking doesn't necessarily help much.
+Believing does.
+	- Believe that future is not written.
+Change it if not desirable.
+Exert will and take action.
+Focus on things that can help, one step at a time.
+  - Examples of defeatist attitude:
+    - I won't study to the exam.
+I am going to fail anyway.
+	- I can't make any friends.
+People don't like me.
+I better stay away.
+	- I'm terrible at math.
+I'll never understand this lesson.
+No use listening.
+	- I won’t even try asking them out.
+They’ll definitely reject me.
+I'll be alone forever.

 ### 2. Happiness